Victomology - A political tool

 There is no denying that media corporations and the Democrats have merged into a significant political force.
 This joint venture exploits the soft underbelly in Western culture.
 Christianity taught us to be empathic towards victims of war, famine, exploitation, criminal acts, or anything else that generates suffering.
 Unfortunately, the political left has cleverly turned our good nature and tolerance against us.
 Our compassion has become a formidable weapon in the hands of the political left, which exploits our good nature.

 Identity politics sort people into oppressed groups defined by skin colour, gender, sexual preferences and religion.
-The left has created an increasing number of minority groups that are told their misfortune solely rely on oppression by the productive part of the public.
+The left has identified an increasing number of minority groups that are told their misfortune solely rely on oppression by the productive part of the public.
 Once an individual is linked to victimhood, he is excused from taking personal responsibility for his own life.
 Being a victim entitles welfare benefits, paid by current taxpayers and future generations.

 Victimhood is very useful to political activists.
 Once perceived as a victim, in any marginal meaning of the word, you become inoculated against media scrutiny and criticism – and here is where the real devil lies.
 Criticism of a person or group having victim status has become a heresy.
 Good people face public harassment and character assassination for even questioning the honesty and motives of a victim.
 The false logic is simply that a victim or an oppressed person is always truthful with the best intentions.
 This notion is masterfully exploited by the political left, and that is why the victim industry is booming.